Big ideas often start with a simple question:

 First Steps Count began as a local conversation about how to improve long-term outcomes for children and families in the Taree region.
 Over more than a decade, that conversation grew into a community-driven, nationally significant project — a place-based solution shaped by those it’s designed to support.

-Today, First Steps Count Child and Community Centre is a living example of what’s possible when local vision meets long-term support, thoughtful design, and the belief that every child deserves a safe, connected start.
+Today, First Steps Count Child and Community Hub is a living example of what’s possible when local vision meets long-term support, thoughtful design, and the belief that every child deserves a safe, connected start.

 Who We Are